 Chancellors estate and lettings agent in Bracknell opened in 2012 and is located at One Station Square, just a stone’s throw from the train station, the Peel Centre retail estate and the town centre.
 Buyers, sellers, landlords and tenants looking to find out more about property values in Bracknell should look no further than our knowledgeable team of agents.

-Our Bracknell team are available seven days a week – including late nights from Monday to Friday – to answer any of your property-related questions.
+Our Bracknell team are available six days a week – including late evenings from Monday to Friday – to answer any of your property-related questions.

 The wide range of sales and letting services available at our Bracknell branch include free, no-obligation market appraisals, an extensive portfolio of residential and commercial properties, land and new homes, property management support, and expert investment and market advice.